1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Court of Directors in London ordered its closure, later shifting training to Haileybury in England.

-39. Wellesley’s educational initiative indirectly promoted:
+39. Wellesley’s educational initiative indirectly promoted___________.

 A) Orientalist studies